 Office Hours: Please come to office hours if you have any questions about the course.
-I am also available through e-mail (always) and on Google chat (often).
+Office hours will be held over Zoom by appointment.
+To sign up for an appointment, use the link to Calendly that is available on Course Site.
+I am also available through e-mail (always) and on Google Chat (often).
 If I do not respond to an e-mail within 24 hours, then please assume that I have not received it and send a follow-up e-mail.
-If I do not respond on Google chat, then I am either busy or you are contacting me too late in the day, in which case you can try again the next day (during work hours) or send an e-mail instead.
+If I do not respond on Google Chat, then I am either busy or you are contacting me too late in the day, in which case you can try again the next day (during work hours) or send an e-mail instead.
 I am also willing to meet at other times, but in such cases please e-mail me in advance to set up a mutually convenient time.

-Course Site: Lecture notes will be posted on Course Site prior to each lecture.
+Course Site: Lecture notes will be posted on Course Site.
 Homework assignments, solutions, announcements, and other important material will also be posted on Course Site.
-Important information, corrections, and updates about the course may also be sent by e-mail (via Course Site).
+Important information, corrections, and updates about the course may also be sent by Course Site.